 Commonwealth Park and Tunnel Playground – Albert St, Parkes

-This 34.5 ha park is home to interesting sculptures, hidden walks and ponds as well as lots of perfect picnic spots with BBQ facilities available.
-(It’s also the home of Floriade in Spring.)
-The “Tunnel Playground” is a like an underground playground, where kids can crawl through stone tunnels and also up and over them.
+This park is home to interesting sculptures, hidden walks and ponds as well as lots of perfect picnic spots with BBQ facilities available.
+It’s also the home of Floriade in Spring.
+Kids can crawl through stone tunnels, feeling the excitement of exploring hidden passageways.

-This park has been a favourite with families for many years.
-Located on the water, it has a beach, cycle tracks, picnic shelters, BBQs, toilets, a pretty cool playground and a miniature railway.
-All of the play equipment is spread out so you don’t feel as though you are too crowded.
+Located along the water, Weston Park boasts a beach, cycle tracks, picnic shelters, BBQs, toilets, and a miniature railway.
+The play equipment is spread out with plenty of great picnic spots.
 The kids will love playing with the mechanical sand diggers, climbing on the rope tower and yelling through the speaker phones.

 Glebe Park – Coranderrk St, Civic